The Gospel of the Kingdom of God

 Why do people need saving?

 God's plan was to create man, to live with Him in the spiritual realms.
 It was a labour of love.
 God would love His creation man as a father loves His children.
 God created the earth and the heavens, and multitudes of angels to serve Him in this purpose.
 Then what happened?
 One of His angels, the best and brightest of them, instigated a rebellion against God, thinking to take His place, and a third of the angels were persuaded to take sides with this would-be usurper.
 God had no choice but to throw these rebels out of heaven, and to create hell where they would be held captive for all eternity.
 God continued His plan and created man who were aided and protected by the remaining loyal angels.
-Can we imagine God's dismay when He sees that His new creation are by their own behaviour falling into the same Hell that He had created for the rebellious angels?
-God is not sending them there as a punishment - it is however, where they are going as the natural consequence of how they behave; influenced and misguided by the rebellious angels God expelled from heaven.
-God had to do something to stop His beloved creation from this tragedy.
+Can we imagine God's dismay when He sees that His new creation are by the corruption of their behaviour by these fallen angels failing to fulfill their Godly purposes and falling into the same Hell that He had created for those rebellious angels?
+God is not sending them there as a punishment - it is however, where they are going as the natural consequence of how they behave; influenced and misguided in order to frustrate God's project by the rebellious angels that God had expelled from heaven.
+God had to do something to stop His project from failing and his beloved creation from suffering this tragedy.
 This was not a vengeful God meting out retribution on humanity, but a loving God dismayed at what was happening to it.

-God had to throw His beloved creation a life-line to save us from ourselves; that lifeline took the form of Christ, who was in heaven with God, being sent to the earth to be crucified as atonement for what mankind was doing, being raised from the dead and made King of the Kingdom of heaven.
+God had to throw His beloved creation a life-line to save us from being compromised by the influence and accusations of these fallen angels, and to restore us to a condition whereby we could fulfil the purpose for which we were created to perform for the fulfillement of God's undertaking; that lifeline took the form of Christ, who was in heaven with God, being sent to the earth to be crucified as atonement for what mankind was doing, being raised from the dead and made King of the Kingdom of heaven.
 It was the shedding of Christ's blood on the cross at Cavalry that made both the Kingdom of Heaven and our salvation as acceptance into that Kingdom possible.

 Who will be saved?